-Factors that can cause changes in the extracellular and intracellular volumes are:
+Factors that can cause changes in the 3 factors extracellular and intracellular volumes the volume of ICF & ECF.

-- Excess ingestion or renal retention of water. - Intravenous infusion of different types of solutions. - Loss of large amounts of fluid from the gastrointestinal tract, by sweating, or through the kidneys.
+- Excess ingestion or renal retention of water. - Intravenous infusion of different types of solutions.
+Salines change cell volume I have been to have been to

+Loss of large amounts of fluid from the gastrointestinal tract, by sweating, or through the kidneys.